Pandawan/classesfyi/README.md

 ## Server

 Backend server is made in [Deno](https://github.com/denoland/deno).
 It uses the old [OwlAPI](https://github.com/OpenCourseAPI/OwlAPI) (rather than OpenCourseAPI) because of its batch request feature.

+### Routing

+- POST `/user`: Get user information (currently registered classes).
+- POST `/register`: Register a specific email address to specific class updates.
+- POST `/unregister`: Unregister a specific email address from specific class updates.
+- POST `/unregister_all`: Unregister a specific email address from all updates (clearing it entirely from the database).
+- POST `/refresh`: Refresh the class data and send emails if need be.
+- GET `/robots.txt`: Serve robot.txt file data
+- GET `/_assets/*`: Serve static files in `web/dist/_assets/*`
+- GET `/*`: Serve `web/dist/index.html` and let vue-router handle the rest.

 ## Email Sending